tempelaar-team/qclab-dev/docs/user_guide/quickstart/quickstart.rst

 dependent on both the model and algorithm.
 For mean-field dynamics, we require a diabatic wavefunction called "wf_db".
 Because we are using a spin-boson model, this wavefunction should have dimension 2.

-The initial state is stored in `sim.state` which must be accessed with a particular "modify" function as follows,
+The initial state is stored in `sim.state` which can be accessed as follows,

 ::

-    sim.state.modify('wf_db', np.array([0, 1], dtype=np.complex128))
+    sim.state.wf_db= np.array([0, 1], dtype=complex)

 Running the Simulation
 ~~~~~~~~~~~~~~~~~~~~~~

 Finally, we run the simulation using the dynamics driver.
+Here, we are using the serial driver.
+QC Lab comes with several different types of parallel drivers which are discussed elsewhere.

 ::